-1. The duty assignment by position title and number (e.g. key, standard or individual position).

-- 2. PFS salary level. - 3.
-Scheme knowledge requirements where applicable. - 4.
-Hours of duty (beginning and ending). - 5.
-The principal assignment area (e.g., section and/or location of activity). - 6.
-Qualification standards, including occupational code number when such standards and numbers are available. - 7.
-Physical requirement unusual to the specific assignment. - 8.
-Invitation to employees to submit bids. - 9.
-The fixed or rotating schedule of days of work, as appropriate. - 10.
-If city carrier route is involved the carrier route number shall be designated.
+- 1. The duty assignment by position title and number (e.g., key, standard, or individual position). - 2.
+PFS salary level. - 3.
+Hours of duty (beginning and ending). - 4.
+The principal assignment area (e.g., section and/or location of activity). - 5.
+Qualification standards, including occupational code number when such standards and numbers are available. - 6.
+Physical requirement unusual to the specific assignment. - 7.
+Invitation to employees to submit bids. - 8.
+The fixed or rotating schedule of days of work, as appropriate. - If city carrier route is involved the carrier route number shall be designated.